 Among our clients you may find:

 - US-based oil companies

-- Turkish logistic companies and others
+- Turkish logistic companies

 - mid-sized businesses employing between 50 and 250 employees such as retail stores